-Manitoba Trade and Investment assists Manitoba small and medium-sized enterprises (SMEs) to become first-time exporters entering new markets and active exporters diversifying into domestic and international markets.
-Manitoba Trade and Investment promotes Manitoba as a destination for foreign direct investment to increase inbound investment and employment.
+Manitoba Trade and Investment provided assistance to Manitoba small and medium-sized enterprises (SMEs) to become first-time exporters entering new markets and active exporters diversifying into domestic and international markets.
+Manitoba Trade and Investment also promoted Manitoba as a destination for foreign direct investment.